 If you have a young, small rosemary plant or want to start one from seed, however, it is important that you put it outside at the right time of the year, as it can be damaged, both by too cold weather and too much sun.

-If you are starting from seed, you should start it indoors in a small pot and leave it there for about a month before it is ready to go outside.
-If you already have a rosemary plant, it is ready to be put outside when it is time.
+If you are starting from seed, you should start it indoors in a small pot and leave it there for about 2-3 months before it is ready to go outside.
+I have a full guide on how to sow rosemary seeds on this link.

 Here are some more tips the gardener from my local garden center taught me.